 This post was submitted by a site visitor and refers to signs and problems that we, as a family, encountered with PTSD once de-mobilization came and went.
-Again, this has been based on my husband’s experience and not every soldier will experience the same symptoms.
+Again, this has been based on my husband’s experience; not every soldier will experience the same symptoms.
 While some of the symptoms will be the same, many will differ from soldier to soldier.

 This alleviates that “deer caught in the headlight look” when one of these symptoms shows up.

-What I think is funny is that the military gives you this hypothetical “this might happen to you” scenario but in jargon most people don’t understand.
+What I think is funny is that the military gives you this hypothetical “this might happen to you” scenario but in jargon that most people don’t understand.

-I like how they give you one- or two-word explanations of flashbacks, hyper arousal, numbness and avoidance leaving you thinking “Uh huh, got it”.
+I like how they give you one- or two-word explanations of flashbacks, hyperarousal, numbness, and avoidance, leaving you thinking, “Uh huh, got it.”

-Sometimes he can think of other things and clear his head, other times he can’t seem to rid his mind of anything but those horrific images.
+Sometimes he can think of other things and clear his head; other times, he can’t seem to rid his mind of anything but those horrific images.